Ewan McGregor: Theatre

 From November 1998 to March 1999, McGregor starred as Malcolm Scrawdyke in a revival of David Halliwell's Little Malcolm and His Struggles Against the Eunuchs, directed by his uncle, Denis Lawson.
 The production was first staged at the Hampstead Theatre before transferring to the Comedy Theatre in London's West End.
 In November 2001, McGregor made a cameo appearance in The Play What I Wrote.

 From June 2005 to April 2007, McGregor starred alongside Jane Krakowski, Douglas Hodge and Jenna Russell in the Donmar Warehouse revival of Guys and Dolls after it transferred to the Piccadilly Theatre in London.
 He played the leading role of Sky Masterson.
 McGregor received the LastMinute.com award for Best Actor for his performance in 2005, and he was nominated for a Laurence Olivier Award for Best Actor in a Musical in 2007.

 From December 2007 to February 2008, McGregor starred as Iago in Othello at the Donmar Warehouse alongside Chiwetel Ejiofor as Othello and Kelly Reilly as Desdemona.
 He reprised the role on BBC Radio 3 in May 2008.

+McGregor made his Broadway debut in a 2014 production of Tom Stoppard's The Real Thing at the American Airlines Theatre.
+He was cast in the role of Henry and starred alongside Maggie Gyllenhaal and Cynthia Nixon.

+McGregor returned to the West End in April 2025, to act in My Master Builder, a new play based on Henrik Ibsen's "The Master Builder".